 Before law school, Ms. Genteman worked in advertising for a newspaper company and then marketing for an outdoor advertising company.

-Represents a California-based Fortune 500 multinational corporation that designs and manufactures consumer electronics and computer software products in trademark enforcement work, including in multiple proceedings before the Trademark Trial and Appeal Board.
+Represents a California-based Fortune 500 multinational corporation that designs and manufactures consumer electronics and computer software products in trademark and trade dress enforcement work, including online enforcement and in multiple proceedings before the Trademark Trial and Appeal Board.

-Represents Oxford Industries in copyright litigation related to the enforcement of the LILLY PULITZER and TOMMY BAHAMA brands.
+Represents Oxford Industries in copyright litigation, including in federal court and UDRP proceedings, related to the enforcement of the LILLY PULITZER and TOMMY BAHAMA brands.

 Represents Equifax Inc., one of the United States’ largest credit reporting agencies, in trademark prosecution and enforcement matters.

-Represents Fender Musical Instruments Corporation in trademark litigation.
+Represents Fender Musical Instruments Corporation in a trademark litigation in district court and the Sixth Circuit.

 Represents numerous non-profit organizations in trademark prosecution matters.